mruell/ActuallyGoodPhpCS/README.md

 - [x] Warning if nesting level is bigger than 5
 - [x] Error if nesting level is bigger than 10
 - [x] Forbid silencing of errors
+- [x] Other cool stuff.
+Look in the phpcs.xml, the comments in there descibe all includes.

 ### To do